paulashby/Open-Triviata-Synchroniser/README.md

 ## Questions

 Feel free to [email me](mailto:paul@primitive.co?subject=OpenTriviataSynchroniser%20query%20from%20GitHub) with any queries.
-If you'd like to see some of my other projects, my GitHub user name is [paulashby](https://github.com/paulashby).

 If you are interested in a PHP version of the app, please see the [Open Triviata Synchroniser PHP repository](https://github.com/paulashby/open-triviata-synchroniser-php).